Bible Lesson on Creation for Kids (Genesis 1)

 • Illustrated picture Bible or slides of Creation days

-• Colored paper or pictures representing light, sky, plants, animals, sun, moon, stars, humans
+• Colored paper or pictures representing light, sky, plants, animals, sun, moon, stars, and humans

 • Stuffed animals or small toys (optional)